wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

     * Wallarm node analyzes request source only in the `safe_blocking` and `block` modes now.
     * If the Wallarm node operating in the `off` or `monitoring` mode detects the request originated from the [blacklisted](../user-guides/ip-lists/blacklist.md) IP, it does not block this request.
     * If the Wallarm node operating in the `monitoring` mode detects the attack originated from the [whitelisted](../user-guides/ip-lists/whitelist.md) IP, it uploads the attack data to the Wallarm Cloud.
-Uploaded data is displayed in the **Events** section of the Wallarm Console.
+Uploaded data is displayed in the **Events** section of Wallarm Console.

     [Details on Wallarm node modes →](../admin-en/configure-wallarm-mode.md)